Shafonda D. Allen – Executive Director

 Skipp came to APS 19 years ago, making a career transition after 12 years of professional truck driving led him to desire a career where he could make a difference in his community.
 He started as a Kennel Technician and worked his way up to Kennel Manager.
 In his current position, Skipp supervises all of the animal technicians who provide daily care and safe housing for the animals.
 He also serves as facility manager for the entire shelter.

 Larissa joined our team in 2016 as an Adoption Counselor where she learned all of the details associated with the workings of the shelter, the complexity of working with pet owners in need, and the importance of providing community resources to keep pets in their homes.
 She also became very familiar with the various rescue organizations that also serve animals in need and how to expand that program.
 In 2019, Larissa was promoted to her current position.
 Larissa’s experience as an Adoption Counselor provided her the opportunity to get to know our current volunteers and they her.
-Now at APS she manages our 1,000+ active volunteers and facilitates our rescue placement program by networking with various organizations across the state and Eastern US to ensure we provide the most appropriate venue possible to help our animals find new homes.
+Now at APS she manages our 1,000+ active volunteers and facilitates our foster placement program to provide animals with the extra care they need to help them find new homes.

 Meet the Animal Protection Society of Durham